Clay-Chalkville High School

-Clay-Chalkville High School (CCHS) is a public high school in Clay, a suburb of Birmingham, Alabama, United States.
+Clay-Chalkville High School (CCHS) is a public high school in Pinson, Alabama, a suburb of Birmingham, Alabama, United States.
 It is the second largest of the Jefferson County Board of Education's fourteen high schools.
 School colors are navy blue and silver, and the athletic teams are called the Cougars.
 CCHS competes in AHSAA Class 6A athletics.
 The school was recognized by "Niche.com" as the 42nd "Best High School for Athletes in Alabama" among the top 50 in 2020.
 CCHS was one of only two Jefferson County System schools designed among the state's more than 300 high schools.

 Student profile

 Enrollment in grades 9-12 for the 2020-21 school year is 1,259 students.
 Approximately 78% of students are African-American, 20% are white, 1% Asian-American, and 1% are two or more races.
 Roughly 50% of students qualify for free or reduced price lunch.

 CCHS has a graduation rate of 94%.
 Approximately 84% of its students meet or exceed state proficiency standards in mathematics, and 81% meet or exceed standards in reading.
 The average ACT score for CCHS students is 21 and the average SAT Score is 1480.